SCWinter259/DBlog/Notes.md

 You can exit the virtualenv by just using `deactivate` (because you are in a Linux virtual env so no need to find Windows command for it).

-In case I forget: admin - catungthongkhi2002@gmail.com - blabla
+In case I forget: username: admin - mail: catungthongkhi2002@gmail.com - pass: blabla

+To have beautiful form, we use Django Crispy Form.
+To install, do a `pip install django-crispy-form`.

+We would want to use bootstrap with it, so do a `pip install crispy-bootstrap5`